thexmanxyz/Gantry-Projects-Website/README.md

 The template modification adds the [Floating ToTop Button](https://github.com/thexmanxyz/Floating-ToTop-Button) to the website.

+The external hosting of the website uses [minify](https://github.com/matthiasmullie/minify) to combine the JavaScript and CSS files.

 ## by [thex](https://github.com/thexmanxyz) | [gantryprojects](https://gantryprojects.com)
 Copyright (c) 2018, free to use in personal and commercial software as per the [license](/LICENSE.md).